Acting | BA (Hons) Degree

 A dynamic and exciting course combining strong technical training, creative opportunities and industry experience.
-The course programme involves the study and practice of both traditional and innovative areas of actor training and theatre making.
+You will have the opportunity to train in acting and explore your own artistic practice.

 - Collaboration with our theatre design and technical theatre students